lijubjohn/cassandra_study/cassandra.md

 ### Materialized View

 * A materialized view will be created as a cluster wide table.
 Only different with the normal table is, data cannot be written to the table directly - all writes must be made to the original table
-* A materialized view primary key must contain all the columns that make the primary key of the original table plus the given column (that will be used to query) as the partition key
+- Materialized views are suited for high cardinality data.
+The data in a materialized view is arranged serially based on the view's primary key.
+- Requirements for a materialized view:
+  - The columns of the source table's primary key must be part of the materialized view's primary key
+  - Only one new column can be added to the materialized view's primary key
+  - Static columns are not allowed.
 * When a source table is updated, the materialized view is updated asynchronously.
 Therefore, in some edge cases, the delay in the update of materialized view is noticeable
 * If a read repair is triggered while reading from the original table, it will repair both the source table and the materialized view.
 However, if the read repair is triggered while reading from the materialized view, only the materialized view will be repaired
 * Materialized View update steps: